MostAwesomeDude/construct/docs/transition29.rst

 All constructs: `parse build sizeof` methods take context entries ONLY as keyword parameters \*\*kw (see `this chapter <https://construct.readthedocs.io/en/latest/meta.html>`_)

+All constructs: `compile benchmark testcompiled` methods were added (see `this chapter <https://construct.readthedocs.io/en/latest/compilation.html#compiling-schemas>`_)

 Compiled CompilableMacro added (used internally)

-FocusedSeq uses nested context (alike Struct and Sequence)
+Struct Sequence Union FocusedSeq are nesting context (in parse build and sizeof)

+If IfThenElse renamed `predicate` parameter to `condfunc`

 HexString removed